 After jilting three grooms at the altar on the wedding day, a young woman (Ginger Rogers) is contemplating a fourth (Ron Randell) when her future father in law (Thurston Hall) suggests she go away by herself to think it over.
 On the trip home, a man (Cornel Wilde) dressed as an Indian literally steps out of her dreams and proceeds to disrupt her life.
 Then she meets Wilde's doppelganger and the situations reverse.
 The film is hampered by an unusually wan screenplay by the normally reliable Melvin Frank and Norman Panama (THE COURT JESTER) and sloppily co-directed by the film's producer Don Hartman and the film's cinematographer Rudolph Mate.
 Examples: Wilde smashes a window at the train station to escape but no one reacts or seems to notice and Rogers bolts out of a cab without paying and the taxi driver just looks on!
 Rogers gives an irritating performance, looking quite matronly at age 36 but using a breathy baby voice inappropriate to her age.
 Wilde shows no talent for comedy as the dream man and does much better playing it straight as the doppelganger.
 With Spring Byington and Percy Waram as Rogers' befuddled parents.

-A small group of scientists arrive on a small Pacific island in the hopes of determining what happened to the previous group of scientists who have disappeared as well as do research of the effects of radiation from recent A-bomb tests.
+A small group of scientists arrive on a small Pacific island in the hopes of determining what happened to the previous group of scientists who have disappeared as well as do research on the effects of radiation from recent A-bomb tests.
 Meanwhile, a series of earthquakes threaten the island as members of their group disappear.
 Roger Corman directs this sci-fi creature feature that's barely over an hour long.
-It's low budget is only too obvious and the film shoves logic down the tubes.
+Its low budget is only too obvious and the film shoves logic down the tubes.
 Corman compensates by economizing the tension but it doesn't override the film's innate silliness.
 Still, it retains that nostalgic charm that those 1950s low budget sci-fi programmers have for so many baby boomers.
 The cast includes Richard Garland, Pamela Duncan, Russell Johnson (later to reach TV fame as the professor in GILLIGAN'S ISLAND) and Ed Nelson.

 An evil hairless cat (Bette Midler) going by the name of Kitty Galore hatches a plan for world domination that would have dogs turn on their owners thus allowing for a world of cat domination with her as dictator.
 To this end, two dogs (James Marsden, Nick Nolte), a cat (Christina Applegate) and a pigeon (Katt Williams) reluctantly join forces to stop the evil Kitty Galore!
 A long belated sequel to the 2001 CATS AND DOGS, this family friendly, heavily CGI'd comedy is harmless enough but never manages to establish a comedic rhythm, instead it's all over the place.
 If it shoots enough cat and dog jokes at you, it's bound to hit a mark once in awhile.
 But the film reaches inspiration only twice.
 The opening credits are a witty parody of and homage to Maurice Binder's title credits to the James Bond films, with leaping felines instead of nude female silhouettes, dogs on bones instead of nudes on gun barrels and there's even a Shirley Bassey song accompanying it.
 The other is an amusing parody of SILENCE OF THE LAMBS with Sean Hayes (Mr. Tinkles of the 2001 film) as a Hannibal Lecter like cat.
 The cast includes Roger Moore, Michael Clarke Duncan and Wallace Shawn as felines and Neil Patrick Harris and Joe Pantoliano as dogs with Chris O'Donnell representing the human species.